hackyshadab/Hacksha/README.md

 git clone https://github.com/hackyshadab/Hacksha

-cd hacksha
+cd Hacksha

-chmod +x hacksha.py
+chmod +x Hacksha.py

-python2 hacksha.py
+python2 Hacksha.py

-License :
-MIT Licence

 That's It...
 If You Like This Repo.
 Please Share This With Your Friends..